uikit/uikit-site/docs/pages/nav.md

 ## Center modifier

-Add the `.uk-nav-center` class to center nav items.
+Add the `.uk-nav-center` class to the center nav items.
 This can be combined with the default and primary style modifiers.

 ```html
 <ul class="uk-nav uk-nav-default uk-nav-center">…</ul>